How to Rent with Roommates

 Establish Rules Early to Stop Bad Times Before They Start

 The easiest way to stop a bad situation is by not putting yourself and others in it in the first place.
 Establish rules for the apartment when you first move in to prevent tension and conflict in the future.
 Start the lease with a mutual understanding of respect amongst you and your roommates.
 Key topics to talk about when setting ground rules are cleaning, guests, quiet hours, and timely bill payment.

 Two-Bedroom Apartments for Rent

 While you may have found the perfect roommate, you may not have found the perfect apartment.
-Give these gorgeous two-bedroom apartments a gander.
+Give these gorgeous apartments a gander.
 You and your newly-found roommate might end up walking into perfect place!

 Don’t stop here; there’s so much more to learn in our blog!